joshbegley/nyt-latest/README.md

 **Moderna Vaccine Is Highly Protective and Prevents Severe Covid-19, Data Show**\
-`The positive review likely ensures that the F.D.A. will approve a second coronavirus vaccine this week for millions of Americans.`\
+`The positive review likely ensures that the F.D.A. will grant emergency authorization for a second coronavirus vaccine this week for millions of Americans.`\
 https://nytimes.com/2020/12/15/health/covid-moderna-vaccine.html?searchResultPosition=1

 **Still at Home for the Holidays**\